Swim Into The Sound Turns Ten

 s02girlbands1-inyt-facebookJumbo.png

-Editor's Note 2019: I initially wrote this piece in 2017 when I was discovering a wealth of bands helmed by women.
+Editor's Note 2019: I initially wrote this piece in 2017 when I was discovering a wealth of bands helmed by women and embarking on my own exploration of gender.
 I was excited to elevate a set of artists who felt neglected by the mainstream music press.
 I regret using the term "female-fronted" because so many people now use it as a stand-in for a genre tag or any more meaningful descriptors.
 I still have love and admiration for all these artists, but painting with such a broad brush feels reductive in retrospect.
-The remainder of the article remains as it was when first published in 2017, but I wanted to address the title and call out the term "female-fronted" with an asterisk because I recognize how harmful that title can be for women in the music industry.
+The remainder of the article remains as it was when first published in 2017.

 2017 has been regressive in more ways than I can count.
 Despite an oppressive political landscape and a constantly-overwhelming news cycle, it’s also been heartening to watch people band together in the face of bigotry, and hatred.